ibk2bk/QB_AnkiDecks/README.md

 # QB_AnkiDecks
-Anki deck archive for quizbowl
+Anki deck archive for quizbowl.
+Seperated by subject